SimonHFrost/jekyll_blog/index.markdown

 <p>Simon Frost is a technologist based in New Zealand</p>

-<p>Interested in code + business through community + usability as a way to solve the world's problems</p>
+<p>Interested in code and business through community and usability as a way to solve the world's problems</p>

 <hr />
 <br />